 - 12 What Do Foxes Eat as Babies?

 - 13 What Do Foxes Eat in Captivity?

 - 15 Interesting Facts about what do foxes eat

 What A Fox Eats

 Foxes are technically omnivores since they eat anything ranging from small birds to vegetables to fruits and meat.
 However, what do foxes eat and their diet changes based on what is available and where they are living.
 In addition, foxes typically are called scavengers and predators thus unsecured garbage cans, fallen fruit, and food scraps may attract this wildlife creature.

-When we talk about “what do foxes eat” in general we see that this wildlife creature often prefers to feed on birds and animals including rodents, rabbits and a wide array of small mammals available.
+When we talk about “what foxes eat” in general we see that this wildlife creature often prefers to feed on birds and animals including rodents, rabbits, and a wide array of small mammals available.

 Foxes in the wild, make an attempt to kill an animal once or twice a week.
 This indicates that they also need other significant sources of food as well.
 Hence most of the foxes usually turn to eat numerous insects whereas others might eat wild grass, berries, mushrooms, nuts and more if necessity dictates.

 In addition, since this creature is considered an opportunistic eater, foxes don’t bother to pass up a good meal, even if it’s not killed by them.
 Thus, the dead carcasses that this wildlife comes across are open game.
 Moreover, they are also kind of surplus killers, which reflects that foxes will kill and arrange food more than they need to eat at once.
 They tend to hide it for later consumption as well.